-Neuropathic pain is usually described as shooting, stabbing or burning, sometimes it feels like an electrical shock, and is often worse at night than during the day.
-The pain may be constant or it may come and go, and it may be accompanied by tingling sensations or numbness.
+Neuropathic pain is usually described as shooting, stabbing or burning.
+Sometimes it feels like an electrical shock, and is often worse at night than during the day.
+The pain may be constant or it may come and go.
+It may be accompanied by tingling sensations (such as pins and needles), itching or numbness.

-People with neuropathic pain are often extremely sensitive to painful stimuli.
-They may also have increased sensitivity to touch or cold, and may perceive non-painful stimuli, such as light touch or gentle brushing of the skin, as severe pain.
+People with neuropathic pain are often extremely sensitive to normal painful stimuli – that is, they feel pain more intensely than other people.
+They may also have increased sensitivity to touch or cold, and may perceive non-painful stimuli, such as light touch or gentle brushing of the skin, as painful.

-Neuropathic pain is caused by damage to, or dysfunction of, the nervous system.
-The pain can be due to problems in the central nervous system (the brain or spinal cord) or the peripheral nervous system (the nerves in the rest of the body — i.e. the nerves in your face, arms, legs and torso).
+Neuropathic pain is caused by damage to the somatosensory nervous system – the part of the nervous system that feels pain and other sensations such as touch and temperature.
+The damage can be due to illness or injury, and may affect the brain, spinal cord, or the nerves in the rest of the body (the nerves in your face, arms, legs and torso).

 While doctors are sometimes unable to pinpoint the exact cause of neuropathic pain, there are several known causes, including:

-Diabetes can damage the peripheral nerves, especially those in the legs and feet, causing pain as well as numbness and tingling.
+Having diabetes and high blood sugar levels can damage your nerves, especially those in the legs and feet.
+This condition – diabetic neuropathy – can cause pain as well as numbness and tingling.

 Trigeminal neuralgia is a disorder of the trigeminal nerve — the nerve that supplies sensation to the face and controls some of the muscles involved in chewing.
-It causes episodes of severe facial pain that last from a couple of seconds to several minutes.
+People with trigeminal neuralgia have episodes of severe facial pain that last from a couple of seconds to several minutes.